 How does WHIM syndrome present and progress?

 Generally, symptoms first appear in early childhood, when most children with WHIM syndrome experience repeated bacterial infections that can be mild or severe, but usually respond promptly to antibiotics.
 The number and frequency of infections can vary greatly from one child to another.
-Common infections include recurrent middle ear infections (otitis media), infection of the skin and underlying tissue (cellulitis, impetigo, folliculitis, and abscess), bacterial pneumonia, sinus infection (sinusitis), painful infections of the joints (septic arthritis), dental cavities, and infection of the gums (periodontitis).
-Bone infection (osteomyelitis), urinary tract infections, and infection of the covering of the brain (meningitis) have also been reported.
+Common infections include recurrent middle ear infections (otitis media), infection of the skin and underlying tissue (cellulitis, impetigo, folliculitis, and abscess), bacterial pneumonia, sinus infections (sinusitis), painful infections of the joints (septic arthritis), dental cavities, and infection of the gums (periodontitis).
+Bone infections (osteomyelitis), urinary tract infections, and infections of the covering of the brain (meningitis) have also been reported.

 Chronic infections can cause additional symptoms.
 For example, some individuals who experience repeated ear infections may have hearing loss.
 Repeated episodes of pneumonia may lead to bronchiectasis, the widening of the lung’s airway tubes.
 Bronchiectasis, in turn, can lead to repeated lung infections and potentially serious complications.